The FunCPE ethics course satisfies the annual ethics requirement issued by the Director of Practice and has been approved as CE by the IRS.

-Our ethics courses, just like all our other courses, include a Review Exam and a Final Exam.
-You do not have to pass the Review Exam, and it does provide a good review of "real life" ethical questions an EA might encounter.
+Our ethics course, just like all our other courses, include a Review Exam and a Final Exam.
+You do not have to pass the Review Exam, and it does provide a good review of "real life" ethical questions an EA or tax preparer might encounter.

 Can I retake the ethics course each year?

-Yes, you can take the same course every year to satisfy your Enrolled Agent ethics course requirement.
-While our ethics courses generally cover the same background material each year, the IRS intends for all tax professionals to review the ethics regulations on an annual basis.
+We offer an ethics course with the same or similar title every year to satisfy your Enrolled Agent ethics course requirement, but each revision of the course receives a unique course number.
+While our ethics courses generally cover the same background material each year, the content and exam questions will vary somewhat year to year.
+The IRS intends for all tax professionals to review the ethics regulations on an annual basis.
 In our course system, the course gets a new course number each year.

 Description of ethics requirement:

 The following excert is taken from the IRS Guidance on Continuing Professional Education for Enrolled Agents FAQs: